What is a further advance mortgage?

 Can I get a further advance on my mortgage?

-You can usually get a further advance on your mortgage as long as you meet your lender’s affordability criteria and requirements.
-Here are a few factors that lenders consider when deciding whether to apply for a further advance mortgage:
+You can usually get a further advance on your mortgage as long as you meet the lender's affordability criteria.
+They will usually want to know information like what the mortgage is for as well.

 When you apply for a further advance loan, your lender will usually want to know what the loan is for, and sometimes they’ll require proof.
 Each lender will have their own list of acceptable reasons, but these can vary from one lender to another.
+However, using a further advance to consolidate unsecured debts is rarely recommended because it can turn short-term borrowing into long-term secured debt.
 Common acceptable reasons include:

 - Home improvements (structural or non-structural)